turkishdelightmu/obs-github/content/Full Stack Developer/Basic HTML/Working with Media/What Are Replaced Elements, and What Are Some Examples?.md

+---
-# What Are Replaced Elements, and What Are Some Examples?
+title: What Are Replaced Elements, and What Are Some Examples?
+draft: false
+tags:
+  - html
+---
 A replaced element is an element whose content is determined by an external resource rather than by CSS itself.
 CSS (Cascading Style Sheets) is used to add styles to a web page.
 Common examples of replaced elements include the `<img>`, `<iframe>`, and `<video>` elements.

 With replaced elements, you can control the position or layout of the element, but your CSS cannot directly modify its content.
 This is easier to explain with a few examples.
 Consider the `<img>` element, which embeds an image on your web page.
 The element itself is replaced by the external object — the image.
 While CSS can control things like the positioning of the image or apply a filter to it, you cannot actually modify the image itself.